mothur/mothur.github.io/_wiki/cluster.classic.md

 ## Default settings

-In order for the cluster.classic() command to work, a distance matrix needs to be stored in memory.
+By default **cluster.classic** executes the furthest neighbor clustering algorithm.
+In order for the cluster.classic command to work, a distance matrix needs to be provided.

     mothur > cluster.classic(phylip=98_sq_phylip_amazon.dist)

-By default **cluster.classic** executes the furthest neighbor clustering algorithm.
-For a detailed description of this and the other algorithms check out the [example clustering calculations](example_clustering_calculations) page.
-Next lets run the cluster.classic() command:

 This command will generate the following output: